Aapok0/azure-tf-architecture/README.md

         # Optional data disk
         data_disk      = false # Whether the virtual machine has a data disk (true/false)
         data_disk_size = 0 # Data disk size in GB
       }
     }

+    domains = { # Map of domains to be create DNS zones for "example.com" = { # Registered domain
+        ttl     = 1000 # Optional, Time To Live for the records.
+Defaults to 300. records = { # Map of records to create in the DNS zone for the domain "@" = { # Makes A record for root domain ips = ["123.123.123.123", "111.111.111.111"] # Optional, IPs to add to the record.
+Defaults to project's VMs public IPs.
+          },
+          www = {} # Makes A record for www.example.com to project's VMs public IPs }
+      }
+    }
   }